 I hope that little editorial didn’t completely remove your desire to learn how this process works since there are plenty of situations where you might need to remove blemishes from your subject that don’t fall into the fashion/beauty standards trap.

-Step 1: A New Layer
+Step 1: Create A New Layer

 As you may have read in my other articles around the site, non-destructive editing is an extremely helpful approach.
 It uses Photoshop’s layer system to edit images without altering the original image pixel data, which is stored safely out of sight.

-In this case, we’ll be using a new layer as a patch to cover up the blemishes that you want to remove from your subject.
+In this case, we’ll be adding a new layer as a patch to cover up the blemishes that you want to remove from your subject.
 If you need to go back and adjust your edit at a later time, you won’t have to start the entire process from scratch.

 Load your image in Photoshop, then open the Layer menu, select the New submenu, and click Layer.
 You can also use the keyboard shortcut Command + Shift + N (use Ctrl + Shift + N if you’re on a PC) to speed things up.